anshravalll/ats/README.md

 ### The Recruiter-First Approach

-Why is the AI search bar at the top?
+Q. Why is the AI search bar at the top?
-This is a recruiter-centric platform, not a chatbot.
+A. This is a recruiter-centric platform, not a chatbot.
 Recruiters need to find candidates quickly – the AI is a powerful tool, but the primary focus is discovery and filtering.
 The chat interface is available (expandable), but doesn't dominate the experience.

 ---